Out of the Past: Plot

 Joe Stefanos arrives in Bridgeport, California, a rural mountain town, seeking Jeff Bailey, who owns a local gas station.
-Bailey is fishing with Ann Miller.
-They are in love.
-(Her lifelong friend Jim is jealous.)
-The Kid, Jeff's deaf-mute employee and friend, interrupts them, signing to Jeff.
-At the station, Stefanos tells Jeff that he must go to Lake Tahoe to meet "Whit."
-Jeff invites Ann to ride with him.
-He tells her about his past in a flashback.
+Joe meets The Kid, Jeff's deaf-mute employee and friend, and asks him about Jeff's whereabouts.
+Meanwhile, Jeff is fishing with Ann Miller.
+They are in love, though her lifelong friend Jim is jealous.
+The Kid shows up at the fishing spot and interrupts them, signing to Jeff that someone is asking about him.
+Jeff returns to the gas station and Stefanos tells Jeff that he must go to Lake Tahoe to meet "Whit" and that it has been a long time since they met.
+Jeff invites Ann to ride with him to Whit's place.
+He tells her about his past in a flashback that took place three years ago.

-Bailey's real last name is Markham.
-He and Jack Fisher were partners, private investigators in New York.
-Whit Sterling, a gambling kingpin, hires Markham—solo—to find Whit's girlfriend, Kathie Moffat, who shot him and stole $40,000.
-Whit promises she will not be harmed.

-Jeff eventually corners Kathie in Acapulco.
-She seduces him.
-She admits that she shot Whit, but denies taking his money.
-Eventually, Jeff proposes that they run away together.
-Whit and Stefanos arrive.
-Jeff says that Kathie is on a south-bound steamer.
+Jeff Bailey's real name is Jeff Markham.
+He and Jack Fisher were partners and private investigators in New York City.
+Whit Sterling, a gambling kingpin, hires Markham—solo—to find Whit's girlfriend, Kathie Moffat, who shot Whit and stole $40,000 from him.
+Whit promises Jeff she will not be harmed if he finds her and has her returned to him.
+Jeff eventually corners Kathie in Acapulco and is immediately taken by her beauty.
+Kathie admits she shot Whit and that she hates him but denies taking his money.
+Eventually, Jeff falls in love with her and proposes that they run away together.
+Suddenly, Whit and Stefanos show up at Jeff's place in Acapulco.
+They ask Jeff if he managed to find Kathie, but he lies to them and says that she is on a south-bound steamer.
 Whit instructs Jeff to keep looking for her.

-The couple goes to San Francisco.
-Fisher, now working for Whit, spots Jeff at the track.
-Jeff arranges to meet Kathie at a mountain cabin, but Fisher follows Kathie and tries to blackmail them.
-The two men brawl.
-Kathie deliberately kills Fisher and drives away, leaving behind a bank book showing a balance of $40,000.
+Jeff and Kathie secretly run to San Francisco.
+They initially avoid appearing in public spaces but then feel more comfortable to go out as time moves on.
+However, Fisher, who is now working for Whit, spots Jeff at the track.
+Jeff arranges to meet Kathie to split and then meet at a mountain cabin to lose Fisher from trailing him, but Fisher chooses to follow Kathie instead and catches them at the cabin.
+Fisher tries to blackmail the couple and the two men brawl.
+Kathie deliberately kills Fisher and drives away, leaving behind a bank book showing a balance of $40,000–she had in fact taken Whit's money.

 The flashback ends.
 Jeff wants to clean things up and return to Ann.
-Ann leaves him at Whit's estate.
+Ann drops him off at Whit's estate.
 A cheerful Whit tells Jeff he has a job for him.
-Jeff is startled when Kathie appears at breakfast.
-She comes to his room; he tells her to get out.
+To his surprise, Jeff finds out that Kathie went back to Whit and she appears as the two men have breakfast.
+Kathie later comes to speak privately with Jeff, telling him that she had no choice but to come back.
+She told Whit about their relationship but not about what happened to Fisher.
+Jeff tells her to get out.